 These amazingly versatile inland vessels are cheap, lightweight and can be used for just about anything from fishing and hunting to boat camping and transportation.

-You can read more about the humble Jon boat here and discover the many uses of this utility boat here.
 However, Jon boats are such a huge subject that we have an entire section of this website dedicated to them.

 The narrowboat is most commonly seen on the narrow, shallow canals of Ireland and Britain.